Last Updated on March 8, 2021 by CanaryDevelopmentAdmin

 If you have missed the last decade, Crossrail, aka the Elizabeth Line, is a completely new 73-mile railway line.
-It routes east to west across London, and once completed it is predicted over 200m people annually will use it.
+It routes east to west across London, and once completed it is predicted over 200 million people will use it annually.

-The 60miles of track starts further east than Stratford, and runs right the way through central London passing Canary Wharf on its way.
-The Elizabeth line will eventually reach as far west as Heathrow and Reading.
+The 60 miles of track starts further east than Stratford, and runs all the way through central London, passing Canary Wharf on its way.
+The Elizabeth line will eventually reach as far west as Heathrow Airport and Reading.

 Despite this, Crossrail Place at Canary Wharf has been completed for several years now and provides a huge range of facilities from public spaces to bars and restaurants.

-Here we take a look at the Crossrail Place development itself, and look at what the future transport connection means for Canary Wharf and the wider Isle of Dogs area.
+Here we take a look at the Crossrail Place development, and look at what the future transport connection means for Canary Wharf and the wider Isle of Dogs area.

 A brief history of Crossrail